Purpose & Program Overview

 What are the staffing responsibilities of your residents?

-Residents are required to work in pharmacy operations every other weekend.
+Residents are required to work in pharmacy operations (2 days) every other weekend.
 Residents will not be pulled from clinical rotations to work in pharmacy operations.
 The first half of the year our residents will help with operations in the central pharmacy.
-Depending on resident’s comfort and competence, they may later be scheduled for clinical shifts.
+Depending on resident’s comfort and competence, they may be scheduled for clinical shifts.

 How flexible is my rotation schedule throughout the year?